dice-group/COPAAL/README.md

 Note that this run may take 13-15 mins (the dataset has 274 facts).
 Once the program is finished, you will see further instructions on how to submit the results to GERBIL platform as follows

-``Finished generating result file.\n
+``Finished generating result file.

-The result file will be generated at the location you specified.\n For generating ROC-AUC score on our benchmarking platform (GERBIL) do as follows:``
+The result file will be generated at the location you specified.

+For generating ROC-AUC score on our benchmarking platform (GERBIL) do as follows:``
 1. Go to http://swc2017.aksw.org/gerbil/config.
-2. Select Task: Fact Checking.
+2. Select Task: ``Fact Checking``.
 3. Type the name of participating system and enter email address.
-4. Submit the generated output file by clicking on Select file... button.
+4. Submit the generated output file by clicking on ``Select file...`` button.
-5. Select the Reference dataset: Synthetic US Vice President.
+5. Select the Reference dataset: ``Synthetic US Vice President``.
-6. Check the Disclaimer.
-Optionally check publish to publish the results on our leaderboard.
+6. Check the ``Disclaimer``.
+Optionally check ``Publish`` to publish the results on our leaderboard.
-7. Click on Run Experiment.
+7. Click on ``Run`` Experiment.
 After the experiment is finished click on the generated link to view experiment results.